210: King Dinosaur

 I can’t believe it, Wally Karbo, there’s a foreign object in the ring.
-He’s gonna do ... piledriver!
+He’s gonna do ... oh, a piledriver!

 An imitation of the commentary during televised professional wrestling matches.
 Wally Karbo (1915-1993) was a pro wrestling promoter in Minnesota and co-founder of the American Wrestling Association in 1960.
 He was also the host of the Saturday morning AWA show, All-Star Wrestling, until 1985.
 The piledriver is a maneuver wherein one wrestler squeezes the head of his opponent between his thighs and then falls to the mat in a seated position, meaning the opponent’s head hits the mat first.

 It looks like Dr. Moto’s got a stranglehold on him.

 Dr. Moto—along with Mr. Moto, Killer Moto, Tor Kamaka and Tor Kamata—were ring names for professioinal wrestler McRonald Kamaka, who was well-known in the 1970s and ‘80s in the American Wrestling Association and the World Wide Wrestling Federation.
 He retired in 1987 and died in 2007.
 He took the Mr. Moto name from a fictional Japanese secret agent who appeared in a series of novels by John P. Marquand (and the movies starring Peter Lorre based on those novels).
 One of Kamaka’s signature moves was called the “judo chop,” which later became the catch-all name for any martial arts-like move in wrestling or spy/action movies, and was parodied in the Austin Powers movies.